Functions is a great addition which allows you to add text, formula or value functions into your Array forms.

 Now when a user fills in their name in the top name element, the other will populate their name.

-The sum function allows a user to populate number elements with number entered in your selected fields and also calculate the sum of 2 or more numbers in one field.
-To set up a sum function, select the function tab then click on the plus button then sum.
+The formula function allows a user to populate number elements with number entered in your selected fields and also calculate the sum of 2 or more numbers in one field.
+To set up a formula function, select the function tab then click on the plus button then sum.

 When a name is entered into this function it is colour coded light blue.
 When you click the plus button on this function you can add ‘Add’, ’Subtract’, ’Divide’ or ’Multiply By’ and then selected from a ‘Form Field Value’, ‘Variable Value’ or ‘Fixed Value’ again, this can be repeated as many times you need it.